surf-visualization/blospray/readme.md

 * In many cases only a subset of OSPRay parameters can be set from Blender, either using UI elements or using custom properties

 * Scene management on the render server is not optimal yet.
-I.e. memory usage will usually increase after each render.
+I.e. memory usage might increase after each render.

-* Caching of scene data on the server, especially for large data loaded by plugins, is partly done.
-A large part of the scene data is re-sent when rendering a new image.
+* Caching of scene data on the server, especially for large data loaded by plugins, is partly done

-* Only a single (hard-coded) transfer function for volume rendering and slice planes are supported.
+* Only a single (hard-coded) transfer function for volume rendering and slice geometry is supported.

 * Only a few OSPRay materials can be set through the shader editor.
 They also don't work on all types of geometry yet.